booklin/gunyah-qemu/README.md

 5. Run "run-debug.sh" to lunch the qemu simulator and gdb window for line by line debugging.

 enjoy, any question about this repository, please go to book.

+if there is no ninjia tool , please sudo apt install ninja-build.